Ben Lovejoy: Amateur

 As a youth, Lovejoy played in the 1998 Quebec International Pee-Wee Hockey Tournament with the Middlesex Islanders minor ice hockey team.

 Lovejoy played hockey at Cardigan Mountain School in Canaan, New Hampshire and then at Deerfield Academy in Deerfield, Massachusetts.
-The two programs have turned out numerous NCAA Division 1 standout players over the past two decades, many of whom have gone on to continue their playing careers in the NHL.

 Undrafted by an NHL team, Lovejoy played one year for Boston College and three years for Dartmouth College of the NCAA's Hockey East and ECAC conferences, respectively.
 During his third year of collegiate hockey, he was offered a professional contract by the Montreal Canadiens, though he declined the offer in order to finish his degree and develop further as a player.
 Lovejoy also played lacrosse at Dartmouth, earning All-Ivy honors in 2006.
 He graduated from Dartmouth in 2006.

 Professional

-Lovejoy began his professional career immediately after his final collegiate season. and played five games with the Norfolk Admirals of the American Hockey League (AHL) to end the 2006–07 season.
+Lovejoy began his professional career immediately after his final collegiate season and played five games with the Norfolk Admirals of the American Hockey League (AHL) to end the 2006–07 season.
 In the summer of 2007, Lovejoy signed an AHL contract with the Wilkes-Barre/Scranton Penguins, the top minor league affiliate of the Pittsburgh Penguins.
 He scored his first professional goal at home on March 17, 2008.
 Lovejoy ended the season with 20 points (two goals and 18 assists) from 72 games and recording a +16 plus-minus rating.

 On July 7, 2008, Lovejoy signed an NHL contract with the Pittsburgh Penguins.
 On December 7, 2008, when a replacement was needed for Pittsburgh defenseman Hal Gill, Lovejoy received his first call-up to the NHL.
-At the time of his recall, he was ranked in the top ten amongst AHL defensemen in 14 points (four goals and ten assists) and placed in the top ten amongst all AHL players in plus minus, with +14 in 24 games.
+At the time of his recall, he was ranked in the top ten amongst AHL defensemen with 14 points (four goals and ten assists) and placed in the top ten amongst all AHL players in plus minus, with +14 in 24 games.
 Lovejoy made his NHL debut on December 8, 2008, in a 4–3 loss against the Buffalo Sabres.

 Lovejoy was named to the PlanetUSA squad for the 2009 AHL All-Star Classic, which was held January 25 and 26, 2009, at the DCU Center in Worcester, Massachusetts.
-During the Skills Competition, he took part in the hardest shot and breakaway challenges.
+During the skills competition, he took part in the hardest shot competition.

 On April 11, 2009, Lovejoy received the Second Team AHL All-Star Award, as well as being named the League's top defenseman.
 He ended the regular 2008–09 season leading the entire AHL in plus-minus, with +42.
 He was called up during the playoffs by Pittsburgh as a spare player.
-Lovejoy did not play in the playoffs, but was included on the team picture, and awarded a Stanley Cup ring.
-Lovejoy only played 2 games for Pittsburgh in 2008–09, so he did not qualify to have his name stamped on the Stanley Cup.
+Lovejoy did not play in the playoffs, but was included in the team picture, and awarded a Stanley Cup ring.
+Lovejoy only played 2 games for Pittsburgh in 2008–09, so his name was not stamped on the Stanley Cup.